Trains, Railroads, and the Huntington Family Business

 by Nancy Armitage

 Trains across America were the Huntington’s Family business.
-Collis P. Huntington was the President of Southern Pacific Co.; before that it was the Union Pacific Railroad & the Central Pacific Railroad.
+Collis P. Huntington was the President of Southern Pacific Company; before that it was the Union Pacific Railroad & the Central Pacific Railroad.
 The Southern Pacific Company which ran trains, ships, & ferries all over America in the 1880’s to early 1900’s.

-C. P. Huntington was one of the “Big 4”, we heard about him in California History in junior high & high school.
+“C. P. ” Huntington was one of the “Big 4”, we heard about him in California History in junior high & high school.
 The Big 4: were Collis Huntington, Mark Hopkins, Leland Stanford (Gov. of California), & Charles Crocker.
 In the 1840’s, Huntington & Hopkins became partners & opened up a hardware store on “K” Street in Sacramento, CA. They sold hardware & supplies to the gold miners in the 1840’s in Northern California.
 In 1869, it was the Big 4’s brains, money, & ambition to achieved the Union Pacific & the Central Pacific Railroad to met in the middle of the United States of America (at Promitory Point, Utah).
 They lead the USA into better trade, commerce, & economy throughout America; then into foreign trade.
 So later in 1890’s, what was once Union Pacific & Central Pacific Railroad Companies became the Southern Pacific Co.

 For years, Collis had groomed Henry E. Huntington (Collis’ favorite nephew) to replace him as President when he passed away.
 But when it came to a executive vote of the President at the Southern Pacific; the board didn’t vote for H.E.
 Huntington; they voted for H. E. Harriman instead.

 Which was probably a big blessing in disguise for “Edwards”(HEH).
 H. E. Huntington had started his own railways in Southern California.
-Like the Pacific Electric Railway Co. or “P. E.”, The Los Angeles Railway (also called Los Angeles Interurban Railway) & Pasadena Railway, Los Angeles-Redondo Railway and Santa Ana-Newport & even Mt.
+Like the Pacific Electric Railway Co. or “P. E.”, The Los Angeles Railway (also called Los Angeles Interurban Railway) & Pasadena Railway, Los Angeles-Redondo Railway & Santa Ana-Newport & even bought the Mt.
 Lowe Railway in Altadena & several other lines.
-He started PE & purchased LA & Pas, & Mt.
+He started PE & purchased LA & Pasadena, & Mt.
 Lowe Railway lines.
-He even owned the Wilmington Steamship Company (1918) for a time, ships which took people over to Avalon, Santa Catalina Island.
-He owned Chesapeake & Ohio Railway & the numerous other train & ship companies Collis Huntington owned/stock after he died in 1900 like Newport News Shipbuilding & Drydock, in Newport News, VA .
+HEH even owned the Wilmington Steamship Company (1918) for a time, ships which took people over to Avalon, Santa Catalina Island, CA. He owned Chesapeake & Ohio Railway & the numerous other trains & ship companies Collis Huntington owned/stock Newport News Shipbuilding & Drydock, in Newport News, VA .After Collis died in 1900, his wife Arabella Huntington and his nephew, Henry E. Huntington inherited Newport News Shipbuilding and Drydock, naming Mrs. Arabella Huntington as the President of the company.

 Collis P. Huntington main office branches of Southern Pacific Co. where in New York & San Francisco.
 The offices were on Broad St. in NYC & San Francisco on Montgomery St. He also owned large amounts of stock in all of these companies & many more.
 In the 1890’s, Collis nephew, H. E. Huntington was the Secretary to the President at Southern Pacific Co.